Search

 Does the SOC have the opinion of the auditor?

 Yes, the SOC has the auditor’s opinion.
-A SOC shall contain the opinion of the auditor covering the following areas :-
+A SOC shall contain the opinion of the auditor covering the following areas:-

 • If the controls of the service unit are designed in an effective manner.

-If the above elements have been achieved by the organisation, the auditor would provide a clean opinion.
+If the above elements have been achieved by the organization, the auditor would provide a clean opinion.
 If the above has been met, but the auditor has found significant exceptions (i.e. such that an objective was not in place or was ineffective), the auditor would issue an “amended opinion“.
-However, if the organisation physically failed one or more of the above elements, the auditor would issue a “negative” opinion.
+However, if the organization physically failed one or more of the above elements, the auditor would issue a “negative” opinion.

 There are two types of SOC 2 reports:

-• Type 1 report- It ensures that the vendors’ controls are suitable, placed accurately and operating on trust services criteria effectively.
+• Type 1 report- It ensures that the vendors’ controls are suitable, placed accurately, and operating on trust services criteria effectively.
 It describes a supplier’s system and whether its design is suitable for meeting relevant trust principles on a specific date.

-• Type 2 report- It collects the information regarding every operation and monitors them.
+• Type 2 report- It collects information regarding every operation and monitors them.
 It focuses on the effectiveness of the controls.
 It describes the operating effectiveness of such systems for a specified period of time.

-SOC 3 (System and Organisation Controls 3)
+SOC 3 (System and Organization Controls 3)

 SOC 3, also known as System and Organisation Controls 3, works on the same lines as SOC 2.
-SOC 3 is intended for a general audience and keeps track of organisations’ security controls.
+SOC 3 is intended for a general audience and keeps track of organizations’ security controls.
 It operates on Five pillars, also known as Trust service criteria(These pillars are the same for SOC 2).

 • Security